-The best way to be a great leader though is to know how to avoid these bad leadership mistakes clearly gives you an advantage in business.
-If you are aware of the various pitfalls, you will be more likely to recognise these bad habits and adjust your leadership style accordingly.
+The best way to be a great leader though is to know how to avoid bad leadership mistakes.
+By being aware of the pitfalls, you will be more likely to recognise these bad habits and adjust your leadership style accordingly.
 Here are 10 bad leadership mistakes you should be aware of:

-If you don't give employees some decision-making ability and autonomy, don’t expect them to remain with your organisation for long.
-At the same time, you are more likely to burn yourself out by rushing around trying to control every member of the team and dictate their actions.
-As a leader, you need to have the confidence and trust in your team to execute their tasks independently, and be there should they reach out to you for guidance.
+If you don't give employees some decision-making ability and autonomy, they may start looking for jobs elsewhere.
+You are also likely to burn yourself out by trying to control every member of the team and dictate their actions.
+As a leader, you need to have the confidence and trust in your team to execute their tasks independently, whilst being there to offer guidance when required.

-Nobody in business has all the answers, and nobody is always right.
-People who pretend they are all-knowing and never make a mistake are very difficult to work for, and with.
-They find it hard to win the respect and trust of their employees.
-It's important to be open to suggestions, and where possible adopt a collaborative decision-making approach.
-You’ll find after a while that employee motivation will improve when you have the humility to listen to what your team have to offer.
+If you pretend you have all the answers and are always right, you can become very difficult to work with.
+You will also find it hard to win the respect and trust of your employees.
+Instead, be open to suggestions, and where possible, adopt a collaborative decision-making approach.
+You may even find that after a while, employee motivation will improve when you listen to what they have to offer.

 3. Hiding in the office